garcia556/lux-career-crawler/README.md

 ./run.sh ${FILTER_CSV}
 ```

-During first run the script will install necessary node modules as well as fetch docker node image.
+During first run the script will install required node modules as well as fetch docker node image.
-`${FILTER_CSV}` is an optional parameter passing file name where lookup URLs can be found.
-By default `filter.csv` file is used, there are the filters I was interested in.
+`${FILTER_CSV}` is optional parameter passing file name where lookup URLs can be found.
+By default `filter.csv` file is used, there are the filters in it I was interested in at that time.

 ### Filter file example